brimdata/zed/docs/language/search-syntax/README.md

 ...
 ```

-   * **Note:** Our use of `*` to [search all events](#search-all-events) as shown previously is the simplest example of using a glob wildcard.
+> **Note:** Our use of `*` to [search all records](#search-all-records) as
+> shown previously is the simplest example of using a glob wildcard.

-Glob wildcards only have effect when used with [bare word](#bare-word) searches.
-An asterisk in a [quoted word](#quoted-word) search will match explicitly against an asterisk character.
-For example, the following search matches events that contain the substring `CN=*` as is often found in the start of certificate subjects.
+Glob wildcards only have effect when used with [bare word](#bare-word)
+searches.
+An asterisk in a [quoted word](#quoted-word) search will match
+explicitly against an asterisk character.
+For example, the following search
+matches records that contain the substring `CN=*` as is often found in the
+start of certificate subjects.

 #### Example:
 ```zq-command